RedHatNordicsSA/ansible-builder-demo/README.md

 ```
 urllib3
 ```
-Last but least, we create a playbook (test.yml) that checks if the required Python module is install in our EE:
+Last but least, we create a playbook (test.yml) that checks if the required Python module is installed in our EE:
 ```
 ---
 - hosts: localhost